rijnb/chatty-server/README.md

 **5. Use It**

-You should be able to start chatting.
+You should be able to start chatting at `http://localhost:3000/chatty/1/chat`.

 ## Configuration